oceanwp/ocean-extra/readme.txt

 = 2.0.3 =
 - NEW: OceanWP News Notification system.
+- Added: Tyopgraphy: Host Google Fonts Locally.
+New option to appear in Customizer > Typography > General.
+Disabled by default.
+- Added: Typography: Host Elementor Fonts Locally.
+New option to appear in Customizer > Typography > General.
+Disabled by default.
+- Added: Option to install the OceanWP Child Theme.
+Option will appear in the OceanWP Panel.

 = 2.0.2 =
 - Fixed: My Library: Custom Template: dynamic blocks is not rendering in custom template.